- Opening times and closure dates

-Readers' tickets are valid for up to three years from the date of issue.
+Readers' tickets are valid for three years from the date of issue.
 To renew a reader's ticket, you will need to show us proof of both identity and address.

 Lost or forgotten tickets can be replaced for a charge of £5, upon production of proof of identity and address.
 Stolen tickets will be replaced without charge if you show the registration desk a police crime reference number and acceptable identification.

 Many of the public records held at The National Archives are subject to Crown copyright.
 You may quote or transcribe from Crown copyright documents freely and without formal permission.
 Where you are using documents held by The National Archives you must give the document reference number and acknowledge The National Archives as custodian of the document.